Strong growth is predicted for the OT profession over the next decade.

 and participation they deserve.
 Students are admitted once a year, with

-classes beginning in Summer Session, 2014.
+classes beginning in the Summer Sessions.

 Doctor of Occupational Therapy (DrOT)

 For the Licensed Occupational Therapist — Advanced Practice